 As mentioned earlier the HRA is a permanent body, which is essentially voluntary and entirely non-profit making.
 Most of its members are either in the trekking trade or interested in travel within Nepal.

-The HRA runs on donations from organizations in Kathmandu, personal donations, by selling HRA T-shirts and Patches to tourists, and a yearly grant of Nepali Rupees 30,00,000/- recent years from the Government of Nepal, Ministry of Culture, Tourism and Civil Aviation.
+The HRA runs on donations from organizations in Kathmandu, personal donations, by selling HRA Souvenir items to tourists and some financial support from the Government of Nepal, Ministry of Culture, Tourism and Civil Aviation.